toefel18/kluster/README.md

 ![kluster-components](kluster-components.png)

 ALL topic:
-- 1 partition, each node in its own consumer group, so *all* receive these messages.
+- 1 partition, each node in its own consumer group, so *all* receive these messages
-- qqqq CRUD msgs
+- for CRUD messages
-- qqqq sp to rsp/eror topic
-- qqqq all msgs serial per node
+- response is written to RESPONSE xor ERROR
+- messages are processed serial: they are processed in the given order

 ONE topic:
 - M >= 1 partitions, all nodes in the same consumer group, so only *one* node receives each message.
-- qqqq R only,
+- for R messages only
-- qqqq sp to rsp/eror topic
+- response is written to RESPONSE xor ERROR
-- qqqq msgs processed parallel
+- messages are processed in parallel

 RESPONSE topic:
-- qqqq N rsps from ALL
+- receives N responses per valid request to ALL
-- qqqq 1 from ONE
+- receives just 1 response per request to ONE

 ERROR topic qqqq

+qqqq repeated transientErrors can be monitored by inspecting the ALL rsps on RESPONSE, als een tijdje minder dan N rsps per req dan is er een node down qqqq upd diagram: admin ook daar naar kijken

 Client writes its request to one of both topics.
 Reads rsps from rsp topic qqqq
 - qqqq CUD must go to ALL